Hull Maritime Museum: History and site

 The museum, originally known as the Museum of Fisheries and Shipping, opened in 1912 in Pickering Park.
 It moved to its current location, the Dock Offices building, in 1974.
 The Dock Offices building is so-named as it is the former headquarters of the Hull Dock Company, which operated all docks in Hull until 1893.
-Built in 1872, it is a Grade II* listed building and a striking example of Victorian architecture.
+Built between 1867 and 1871, it is a Grade II* listed building and a striking example of Victorian architecture.
 The building stands in Queen Victoria Square, opposite the Queen's Gardens, in Hull's city centre.
 Hull City Council currently operates and maintains the museum.

 In January 2020, the museum temporarily closed for preparation for a £11 million programme of conservation and modernisation to begin, with Purcell, Beckett Rankine, Haley Sharpe Design, Tricolour, Simpson and Dunston Ship Repairs on the project team.
 Renovation work commenced in January 2022, following the removal of around 50,000 items from the museum into storage throughout 2020 and 2021.
-The museum is scheduled to re-open in 2025 as the centrepiece of Hull's "Maritime City Project", featuring an additional exhibition floor and a spiral staircase providing access to one of the building's domes, as well as a new glass roof in the building's atrium, following the relocation of storage, research and conservation centre in the adjacent Dock Office Chambers.
+The museum was scheduled to re-open in 2025 as the centrepiece of Hull's "Maritime City Project", featuring an additional exhibition floor and a spiral staircase providing access to one of the building's domes, as well as a new glass roof in the building's atrium, following the relocation of storage, research and conservation centre in the adjacent Dock Office Chambers.
 In November 2024, Hull City Council announced that the reopening would be pushed back to spring 2026.
+The museum reopened on 8 August 2026 with over 50,000 people visiting in the first month.